pharmavillage/documentation/content/commands/json.merge/index.md

 <details open><summary><code>value</code></summary>

 is JSON value to merge with at the specified path.
 Merging is done according to the following rules per JSON value in the `value` argument while considering the corresponding original value if it exists:

-*   merging an existing object key with a `null` value deletes the key
+- merging an existing object key with a `null` value deletes the key
-*   merging an existing object key with non-null value updates the value
+- merging an existing object key with non-null value updates the value
-*   merging a non-existing object key adds the key and value
+- merging a non-existing object key adds the key and value
-*   merging an existing array with any merged value, replaces the entire array with the value
+- merging an existing array with any merged value, replaces the entire array with the value
 </details>

 ## Return value

 JSET.MERGE returns a simple string reply: `OK` if executed correctly or `error` if fails to set the new values

-For more information about replies, see [Redis serialization protocol specification]({{< relref "/develop/reference/protocol-spec" >}}).
+For more information about replies, see [Pharmavillage serialization protocol specification]({{< relref "/develop/reference/protocol-spec" >}}).

 ## Examples